 4. Put the browned chicken breast back into the pan and add 500ml of the chicken stock.
 Bring to the boil, then leave to simmer for around 20-30 minutes, stirring occasionally.
 After the 20 minutes, give the whole lot a good stir, then add the remaining stock and leave to cook for another 5 minutes, or until the liquid is absorbed and the rice is cooked

-5. Tip in the chorizo, frozen peas and the prawns, allow them to warm through and the peas to cook, season with salt and pepper to taste, then top with fresh parsley and lemon, and serve!
+5. Tip the chicken and chorizo back into the pan, along with the frozen peas and the prawns, allowing them to warm through and the peas to cook.
+Season with salt and pepper to taste, then top with fresh parsley and lemon, and serve!